Configure abcdesktop to use WebRTC

 - Minimal COTURN configuration file

-Default minimal configuration file /etc/turnserver.conf
+Default minimal configuration file /etc/turnserver.conf for abcdesktop.

 listening-port=3478